kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 **Computationally**, Deep Funding is $O(nw)$ in the _number of votes_ $n$ and the _number of proposals_ $w$, requiring data on the order of $O(k)$.

+> Given that weights are not produced from votes directly, Deep Funding may be better understood as a meta-algorithm than a pairwise algorithm proper.

-Unlike the $O(k^2)$ vote requirement of the other methods, Deep Funding aims to produce results with on the order of one vote for every ten items, i.e. $O(k)/10$.
+Unlike the $O(k^2)$ vote requirement of the other methods, Deep Funding aims to produce results with only $O(k)$ votes, on the order of _one vote for every ten items_.
 Note that this lower data requirement _does not_ take into account the computation needed to create the weight proposals themselves.
 This reduction in complexity from quadratic to sub-linear means that Deep Funding methods can be applied to problems for which it is not feasible to gather large numbers of votes.